 Fun, creative, and various things to nibble on, charcuterie boards have all your favorites such as cheese, bread, meats, crackers, jam, and mustard to dip.
-The platter is filled with various flavors and textures that make it easy to serve and exciting for guests to nibble on before a main entree.
+The board is filled with various flavors and textures that make it easy to serve and exciting for guests to nibble on before a main entree.

 Whether it is red or white wine, charcuterie boards filled with cold sliced meats, cheese, crackers and nuts, there are special wines that complement wonderfully with the appetizer.

 What wine goes with charcuterie board?
 The wine selections that goes well with charcuterie boards are Beaujolais Cru, Chenin Blanc, Côtes du Rhône, Gewürztraminer, Riesling, rosé, and Vouray.

 Charcuterie boards are a collection of high-end snacks serve with drinks and little knick knacks.
 Take delectable cheese and renowned deli meats to the next level, charcuterie boards harmonize the flavors and texture, stimulating all the senses and sparking inspired conversations among guests.

 These personalized appetizer platters will with no doubt take you on a journey through unbeatable aroma and taste.
 But, the memorable culinary experience is always enhanced with wine.
 So, what are the best wines to enjoy with charcuterie board?
 Well, let’s find out!

 What wine flavor goes well with a charcuterie board?

 When it comes to wine flavor to pair with a charcuterie board, consider the individual ingredients based on levels of salt, fat, and acid.

 The saltiness in food will make wine flavor soften like bitter tannins or sharp acidity, however it will increase the flavor palate.
 Wine should be always more acidic than the food included in charcuterie platter.